meilisearch/documentation/documents.md

 :::

 ::: danger
-Document fields which do not correspond to the schema fields are ignored.
+Documents fields which do not correspond to the schema fields are ignored.
 The only mandatory document field is the **identifier**.
 :::